Skip to content

 • Diagnostics — real-time errors and warnings from the semantic analyzer as you type.

-• Hover — type information and documentation for variables, functions, and built-in methods.
+• Hover — type information and documentation for variables, functions (including typed signatures and doc comments from ///), user-defined types, and built-in methods.

 • Go-to-definition — scope-aware resolution for variables and user-defined functions.

-• Code completion — context-aware suggestions including variables, functions, built-in methods, and file paths.
+• Code completion — context-aware suggestions including variables, functions, user-defined types, built-in methods, file paths, native-plugin fns, and PATH executables (with lazy whatis descriptions).

 • Document sync — incremental document synchronization so the server stays up to date with every edit.